filippomedri/applianceblink/README.md

 The area under the ROC curve is 0.98.

-The analysis of the models 1, 3 are not presented, as the dataset were filtered with a bias towards the days with activatio and , as such, the metric scored higher, but the problem deviated from the original statement.
+The analysis of the models 1, 3 are not presented, as the dataset were filtered with a bias towards the days with activation and, as such, the metric scored higher, but the problem deviated from the original statement.